Usaeed8187/dmimosim_gesn_branch/README.md

  --intra_sq2_rw_speed_km_h=0.3 --buildings_file 1narrow.txt
 ```

-## Development status
+## Development

-The codes are currently unstable in the initial development phase.
+The "**main**" branch is the latest development branch, while the "**release**" branches will be
+the latest stable version.

+Python modules should follow the [PEP 8 Style Guide for Python Code](https://peps.python.org/pep-0008/).